kwadjoWusu/DataStructureFinalProject/README.md

 Events can be edited or deleted after their creation.

 3. Daily View:
-Display all events for a single day using a list or stack to manage daily events.
+All events for single day can be displayed using a stack to manage daily events.

 4. Monthly View:
-Utilize a hash table to quickly access events on any given day within a month.
+Events within a specified month can be quickly accessed using a hash table.

 5. Event Conflicts:
-Implement an algorithm to detect and warn about event scheduling conflicts.
+New events scheduled for the same day and time as another event will be alert the user and warn about event scheduling conflicts.

 6. Event Reminders:
-Use a priority queue to manage and display upcoming event reminders.
+Events reminders can be managed and displayed using a priority queue.

 # Instructions